 - PPIs may also be effective in children.
-A delayed-release capsule and liquid form of Nexium has been approved for the short-term (up to 8 weeks) treatment of GERD in children ages 1 - 11.
+A delayed-release capsule and liquid form of Nexium has been approved for the short-term (up to 8 weeks) treatment of GERD in children, ages 1 to 11.
 The most common side effects were headache, diarrhea, abdominal pain, nausea, gas, constipation, dry mouth, and sleepiness.
-Nexium capsules were previously approved for use in children ages 12 - 17, also for short-term GERD treatment.
+Nexium capsules were previously approved for use in children, ages 12 to 17, also for short-term GERD treatment.
 The PPI rabeprazole sodium (ACIPHEX) is approved for the short-term (up to 8 weeks) treatment of adolescents ages 12 and over.
 PPIs appear to be safe and effective even for children as young as 1 year old who fail the less intensive therapies.
 However, children treated with H2 blockers and PPIs may have an increased risk of developing respiratory and intestinal infections.

 - H2 blockers are available over the counter and include famotidine (Pepcid AC), cimetidine (Tagamet HB), ranitidine (Zantac 75), and nizatidine (Axid AR).
-Note: The FDA has issued a warning on Pepcid AC for people with kidney problems -- see below in the Medications section.
+Note: The FDA has issued a warning on Pepcid AC for people with kidney problems.
+See below in Medications.

 Surgical fundoplication involves wrapping the upper curve of the stomach (fundus) around the esophagus.
 The goal of this surgical technique is to strengthen the LES.
 Until recently, surgery was the primary treatment for children with severe complications from GERD because older drug therapies had severe side effects, were ineffective, or had not been designed for children.
 However, with the introduction of PPIs, some children may be able to avoid surgery.